 Christmas on Campus is an annual celebration held each December on the University of Dayton campus.
 It is a hallmark event symbolizing the Catholic and Marianist tradition of the University of Dayton.
-On Tuesday, December 8, the university will celebrate their 52nd Christmas on Campus.
+On Friday, December 8, the university will celebrate their 54th annual Christmas on Campus.
 When Christmas on Campus began, it was a celebration for UD students and faculty.
 Then UD decided to involve the greater Dayton Community, thus local families were invited to come to the event and share in the Christmas celebration.
 It came to the attention of UD students that many children may not have the opportunity to fully celebrate the Christmas holiday.
 Rather than simply inviting children, they created a way to “buddy-up” a child.
-Nearly 1000 children from Dayton City Schools are “buddied-up” by UD students the night of Christmas on Campus.
-The university also hosts “At the Manger: World Nativity Traditions” from November 28, 2015, through January 24, 2016.
+Nearly 1000 children from Dayton City Schools are "buddied-up" by UD students the night of Christmas on Campus.
+The university also hosts “At the Manger: World Nativity Traditions” from November 27, 2017, through January 5, 2016.

 4. Villanova University

 There are a variety of opportunities to celebrate the holidays at Villanova University.
-The annual Holiday Bazaar is a great place for holiday shopping.
-This will be held on December 2 and 3.
-On December 4, join the Villanova Jazz Band in Belle Air Terrace to kick-off a festive December.
-The Villanova Voices and Singers will present their annual Christmas Concert in St. Mary’s Chapel with selections performed by Haveners & Spires.
-The audience will enjoy sacred, popular, and well-known Christmas Carols in this musical celebration of the holidays on December 5th.
-The Villanova Band and the Villanova Pops Orchestra will present their concerts on December 6.
+The annual Holiday Bazaar is a great place for holiday shopping, for instance.
+This will be held on Thursday, November 30th and Friday, December 1.
+Also on December 1, the Villanova Singers, Voices & Band will participate in the annual Christmas Tree Lighting.
+Finally, the Villanova Pops Orchestra will present its concert on December 9.

 3. St. Norbert College

 St. Norbert College is alive at Christmas time with holiday cheer.
 Christmas with the Knights is a becoming a great tradition at St. Norbert.
 The audience will enjoy some classic Christmas carols, some modern favorites, Broadway hits and even some Christmas disco!
 This highly talented, high-energy troupe of student singers delivers memorable performances in an intimate setting.
-It’s professional-quality, cabaret-style music theatre.
+It's professional-quality, cabaret-style music theatre.
 Those who appreciate a more traditional musical experience will enjoy the Festival of Christmas Concert which includes choirs, bands, brass, flutes, piano, organ, and handbells, or the Brass and Organ Christmas Spectacular at St. Norbert Abbey Church.
-St. Norbert also puts on “Miracle on 34th Street,” a compelling story about the real Santa Claus.
+St. Norbert will also put on a production of “A Christmas Carol" from December 8-16, 2017.